Sub-exponential Growth Dynamics in Complex Systems: A Piecewise Power-Law Model for the Diffusion of New Words and Names: Procedure for Parameter Fitting

 \subsubsection{Error Area (E: Error)}

 The sum of the discrepancies (errors) between the observed values and the theoretical values is defined as the ``Error Area''.
-This corresponds to the area (based on the L1-norm) of the region between the observation curve and the model curve.
+This corresponds to the area (based on the L1-norm) of the region between the observation curve and the model curve. \begin{itemize} \item {\bf Logarithmic Error Area ($E_j^{\log}$)} \\